chandan-24/Pig-Game/README.md

 # Pig-Game

 This game is created using javascript.
 The objective was to learn the DOM manupulation and handling events in the browser.
+I have only implemented the javascript part.

-GAME RULES:
+You can play the game at https://chandan-24.github.io/Pig-Game/ GAME RULES:

 - The game has 2 players, playing in rounds